leozqin/blog/README.md

 # My Blog
 This repo contains the source for my blog.
+If reading MDs on github is your thing, feel free to read my blog from here.

-You can find it https://blog.leozq.in/ if you're on my network.
-Otherwise - https://leozqin.me/
+Otherwise find it at - https://leozqin.me/, and I publish a RSS feed at https://www.leozqin.me/index.xml

 # Setup - Docker
 1. Clone the repo